Revolution

 elgooG:

-All Too Flat created a mirror site for uber-website/search engine Google.com.
+As a lark, programmers of All Too Flat created a mirror site for uber-website/search engine Google.com.
 Taking the concept to its literal limit, they formed elgoog.com, a website that reports its search results backwards.
 (Try it.
 It's fun.
 Just go to Google.com and search for phrase "elgoog".)
 The website was more than just a lark in that could actually search for phrases inputed into its search bar (albeit reversed) with Google's search engine and return results (again, reversed).
 The site achieved unforeseen popularity in China where the state government had banned Google.com from being accessed by locals but hadn't filtered elgooG.
 Determined Chinese locals were able to search for material that they couldn't find otherwise.
 China has since lifted its blocks for Google.com

 Captain Crunch: